Christine King BVSc, MANZCVS (equine), MVetClinStud

 The striking thing to me is that many of those trials used ivermectin dosages that are the same as what we use in horses as an anthelminthic agent: 0.2 mg/kg (200 µg/kg) bodyweight.
 This dosage is also used for anthelminthic treatment in humans, which is probably why it was chosen in numerous studies: it is known to be well tolerated in humans.

-Higher dosages (up to 0.6 mg/kg, or 600 µg/kg, bodyweight) are used in humans for certain parasitic diseases, and these higher dosages have been used in a few of the COVID trials and in at least one current treatment protocol (see below).
+Higher dosages (up to 0.6 mg/kg, or 600 µg/kg, bodyweight) are used in humans for certain parasitic diseases, and these higher dosages have been used in some of the COVID trials and in at least one current treatment protocol (see below).

 Some trials used a single oral dose of ivermectin; others repeated the dose daily for up to 7 days, or gave 2 doses spaced at least 2 days apart (e.g., on Days 1 and 3).
 The optimal dosing regimen remains to be determined, but in none of these trials was dosing repeated for more than 7 days in a row.

 Perhaps the most comprehensive review to date was published by the Front Line COVID-19 Critical Care Alliance (FLCCC), a group of critical-care physicians.
-The current FLCCC guidelines recommend the following:
+The current (11 Aug 2021) FLCCC guidelines, which target the delta variant, recommend the following:

 The FLCCC considers ivermectin to be a core medication for the treatment of COVID-19 in hospitalised patients and they advise giving it on admission to hospital.
 Even so, it is used in combination with numerous other medications and supplements.